Part of the complete guide to understanding addiction

 - Major drop in blood pressure

-Overdose on meth or amphetamine can have a serious impact on an individual.
-From 2015 to 2019, researchers found that overdose deaths involving drugs (mostly meth) increased from approximately 5,500 to 15,500.
+Overdosing on meth or amphetamine can seriously impact individuals.
+From 2015 to 2022, overdose deaths involving psychostimulants (mostly meth) increased from approximately 5,716 to 34,022.
 Risky drug ingestion methods increased in tandem, and researchers have made a correlation between the two statistics.

-If you or someone you know is struggling with meth or amphetamine addiction/ abuse, help is available!
-Treatment options range from cognitive-behavioral therapy (CBT), to Matrix Model treatment, to MIEDAR intervention, and more – based on the individual’s circumstances and needs.
-Meth rehab is a must for those struggling with addiction.
+Meth overdose treatment options range from cognitive-behavioral therapy (CBT) for addiction, to the Matrix Model and more – based on the individual’s circumstances and needs.
+Meth rehab is a necessity for those struggling with addiction.

-There are several fully confidential health hotlines one can contact to get started on their road to recovery:
+Additionally, there are several fully confidential health hotlines one can contact to get started on the road to recovery:

 - Avenues Recovery Center (504)-470–0394